retrogradeorbit/Pigo/docs/index.rst

 and managing the execution of tasklets.
 Tasklets can drive the entire game forward in a very graceful and implicitly stateful way.

-Pigo is the game framework I would have loved to had as a kid.
+Pigo is the game framework I would have loved to have had as a kid.
 I remember BASIC's on various 8-bit platforms and owned Blizzard Basic and AMOS for the Amiga.
 What I want Pigo to be is the ultimate version of that for home game development.
 A modern interpretation.
 Fully utilising the hardware, but in an oldschool way.
 Use a modern language like stackless python to bring tools like closures, coroutines and microthreads.